- ACRONYMS AND DEFINITIONS

 - Hypoglycemia

 - Tirzepatide by itself does not pose a significant risk of hypoglycemia.
-When it is combined with other diabetes medications, particularly insulin and insulin secretagogues, the risk of hypoglycemia is increased.
+When it is combined with other diabetes medications, particularly insulin and insulin secretagogues, hypoglycemia can occur.
 In the SURPASS-2 trial where tirzepatide was added to metformin, hypoglycemia (< 54 mg/dl) occurred in 0.6%, 0.2%, and 1.7% of patients treated with tirzepatide 5 mg, 10 mg, and 15 mg, respectively.

-- Patients who are taking concomitant diabetes medications should monitor their blood sugars closely and be prepared to treat hypoglycemia if needed (see hypoglycemia for more).
+- Patients taking concomitant diabetes medications should monitor their blood sugars closely and be prepared to treat hypoglycemia if needed (see hypoglycemia for more).
 When adding tirzepatide to insulin or insulin secretagogue therapy, consider reducing the dose of these medications.
 In a study where tirzepatide was added to insulin glargine, patients with an A1C ≤ 8% reduced their insulin glargine dose by 20% when initiating tirzepatide.
-[1,3]
+In a similar study, patients with an A1C ≥ 7.5% reduced their insulin glargine dose by 30% when beginning tirzepatide.
+[1,3,5]

 - Heart rate increase